Student Code of Conduct and Disciplinary Procedures

 6. Intentional damage to or destruction of College property or of property on College premises belonging to others.

 7. Reckless driving and parking a student vehicle in unauthorized areas.
-(See Board Policy 11.13 – Traffic Regulations and Parking.)
+(See Board Policy 11.13 – Traffic Regulations and Parking (pdf).)

 9. Unauthorized possession, duplication or use of keys or other access devices to any College premises, or unauthorized entry to, or use of, secured College premises.

-10. Behavior by any student, in or out of class, which for any reason materially disrupts the class work of others, involves substantial disorder, invades the rights of others, or otherwise disrupts the regular and essential operation of the College.
+10. Behavior by any student, in or out of class, which for any reason materially disrupts the class work or educational environment of others, involves substantial disorder, invades the rights of others, or otherwise disrupts the regular and essential operation of the College.

-11. Verbal abuse, threats, intimidation, harassment and/or other conduct which threatens or endangers the life or safety of any person.
+11. Verbal abuse, threats, intimidation, harassment and/or other conduct which threatens or endangers the health or safety of any person.

 12. Threatening, attempting, or committing physical violence against any person, endangering the health and safety of any person, or causing reasonable apprehension of such harm.